 Remote product managers must focus on communications and scheduling issues they may not have considered when working at the office.
 These include:

 - Different time zones

 7 Recommendations for Remote Product Managers

-Keeping the advantages remote product managers have and the challenges they face in mind, we have seven recommendations for remote product managers to make the most of their far-flung team.
+Keeping remote product managers’ advantages and challenges in mind, we have seven recommendations for remote product managers to make the most of their far-flung team.

 1 – Focus on the Goal

 Keeping a virtual team aligned, focused, motivated and working in concert toward a shared goal is one of the biggest challenges facing remote product managers.

 To keep their team focused on the same goal, the remote product manager should ensure each team member clearly understands the product, goals, and each person’s key role.

 A remote product manager should consider small details such as including a call to action on the site when launching new products is the case.